boazbk/crypto/lec_01_introduction.md

 (close to) uniformly at random.
 All of this process, and especially understanding the amount of information an attacker may have on the entropy sources, is a bit of a dark art and indeed a number of attacks on cryptographic systems were actually enabled by weak generation of randomness.
 Here are a few examples.

 One of the first attacks was on the SSL implementation of Netscape (_the_ browser at the time).
-Netscape use the following "unpredicatable" information--- the time of day and a process ID both of which turned out to be quite predictable (who knew attackers have clocks too?).
+Netscape use the following "unpredictable" information--- the time of day and a process ID both of which turned out to be quite predictable (who knew attackers have clocks too?).
 Netscape tried to protect its security through "security through obscurity" by not releasing the source code for their pseudorandom generator, but it was reverse engineered by [Ian Goldberg and David Wagner](https://www.cs.berkeley.edu/~daw/papers/ddj-netscape.html)  (Ph.D students at the time) who demonstrated this attack.

 In 2006 a programmer removed a line of code from the procedure to generate entropy in OpenSSL package distributed by Debian since it caused a warning in some automatic verification code.
 As a result for two years (until this was